Temozolomide

 Temozolomide, sold under the brand name Temodar among others, is an anticancer medication used to treat brain tumors such as glioblastoma and anaplastic astrocytoma.
 It is taken by mouth or via intravenous infusion.

 The most common side effects with temozolomide are nausea, vomiting, constipation, loss of appetite, alopecia (hair loss), headache, fatigue, convulsions (seizures), rash, neutropenia or lymphopenia (low white-blood-cell counts), and thrombocytopenia (low blood platelet counts).
 People receiving the solution for infusion may also have injection-site reactions, such as pain, irritation, itching, warmth, swelling and redness, as well as bruising.

 Temozolomide is an alkylating agent used to treat serious brain cancers; most commonly as second-line treatments for astrocytoma and as the first-line treatment for glioblastoma.
 Olaparib in combination with temozolomide demonstrated substantial clinical activity in relapsed small cell lung cancer.
 It is available as a generic medication.

 Medical uses

 In the United States, temozolomide is indicated for the treatment of adults with newly diagnosed glioblastoma concomitantly with radiotherapy and subsequently as monotherapy treatment; or adults with newly diagnosed or refractory anaplastic astrocytoma.

 In the European Union, temozolomide is indicated for adults with newly diagnosed glioblastoma multiforme concomitantly with radiotherapy and subsequently as monotherapy treatment; or children from the age of three years, adolescents and adults with malignant glioma, such as glioblastoma multiforme or anaplastic astrocytoma, showing recurrence or progression after standard therapy.

+Temozolomide is normally prescribed in cycles, with the patient taking the medication once a day for five days, then going 28 days without it.
+In the UK, NHS guidelines recommend that the drug is only used for six cycles.
+It is considered unusual for patients to continue taking the drug past 12 cycles.

 Temozolomide is also used to treat aggressive pituitary tumors and pituitary cancer.